 - In a medium sized pot, heat avocado oil over medium heat.
 Once the oil is hot, add cumin seeds and mustard seeds.

-- When the cumin and mustard seeds begin to splutter, add the Kashmiri chili powder, turmeric and salt.
+- When the cumin and mustard seeds begin to splutter, add the paprika/kashmiri chili powder, turmeric, salt and cayenne.

 - Add the cooked potatoes and stir them in the pot to make sure they are well coated with the spices.